 An SNMP manager application residing on a workstation on the local or remote network can access management information, set alarm thresholds, and change some settings on the MAX.

 To password protect this type of network access, you must assign the Read and Read/Write SNMP community strings.
-To assign Read and Read/Write SNMP community strings, follow these steps:
+Follow these steps:

-- 1 Open the Ethernet>Mod Config>SNMP Options menu. - 2 Set the Read Comm parameter.
+- 1 Open the Ethernet > Mod Config > SNMP Options menu. - 2 Set the Read Comm parameter.